gone-still/ai/datasetRecorder/README.md

 '''
 ```

-4. You can check if data is leaking between the two dataset partions:
+4. You can check if data is leaking between the two dataset partitions:
 ```python
 leakResults = myDatasetRecorder.checkDataLeaks()